ripienaar/free-for-dev/README.md

   * [Sqreen](https://www.sqreen.com/) — Application security monitoring and protection (RASP, WAF and more) for web applications and APIs.
 Free for 1 app and 3 million requests.
   * [Sucuri SiteCheck](https://sitecheck.sucuri.net) - Free website security check and malware scanner
   * [Protectumus](https://protectumus.com) - Free website security check, site antivirus and server firewall (WAF).
 Email and SMS notifications for registered users.
+  * [HashiCorp Vault](https://www.vaultproject.io/) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.

 ## Management System